Method 1: How to Blur Faces in iMovie

 Step 5: Then you will see an online editor.
 Click the Add Blur button, which will open the video blurring window.

-All the above are the three simplest ways to blur faces/objects in the video for Mac and Windows.
+All the above are the two simplest ways to blur faces/objects in the video for Mac and Windows.
 Does this passage help?
 If so, share this passage with your friends.